mhkarsten/oop-project-Q3/README.md

 `mvn exec:java@server`

 ## Demo application
+The below code comes from the demo application, which can be run by executing `mvn exec:java@demo`
 ### [Registration and Authentication](https://thomw2o0o.github.io/server/controller/AuthController.html)
 As only the root and register paths can be accessed without proper authentication, any interaction with the API must be properly authenticated by either logging in using existing credentials or registring a new user.
 ~~~Java